Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: The one-dimensional stationary case: speed diagrams

 with $0<R<L$. \item \emph{Boundedness and regularity in $(0,\,R)$}.
 Pedestrian interactions vary smoothly with the mutual distance of the interacting individuals and have a finite maximum value.
 Specifically:

 \item \emph{Monotonicity in $(0,\,R)$ and behavior at the endpoints}.
 We assume

 with moreover

-Thus pedestrian interactions decay in the interior of the sensory region as the mutual distance increases and, in addition, pedestrians do not interact with themselves.
-Notice that this forces $K$ to be discontinuous in $z=0$. \end{enumerate} \end{assumption}
+Thus pedestrian interactions decay in the interior of the sensory region as the mutual distance increases and, moreover, pedestrians do not ``self-interact''.
+This forces $K$ to be discontinuous in $z=0$. \end{enumerate} \end{assumption}